simonsobs/soconda/docs/docs/install.md

     conda activate soconda_xxx.x.x

 If running on a Linux desktop that uses wayland, you also need to install the `qt-wayland` package

     conda install qt-wayland

-If running on server, start jupyterlab listening on port `12345` with command
+#### Using Jupyter

+If you want to use jupyter [first install a kernel for this new soconda environment](#installing-a-jupyter-kernel).
+Next just run `jupyter-lab` from a terminal in your directory containing some notebooks and jupyter-lab should launch in your default browser:

     cd /path/to/project
+    jupyter-lab

+and then ctrl-c the jupyter-lab terminal job when you are done.
+If you installed jupyter-lab on a local "server" and want to connect from your laptop (for example), you can launch a long-running jupyter session and control what port is used for communication with the browser on your laptop.
+For example:

-    nohup jupyter-lab --no-browser --port=12345 &> jupyter.log &
+    (on server): nohup jupyter-lab --no-browser --port=12345 &> jupyter.log &

-To list current running jupyter server:
+To list the currently running jupyter servers:

-    jupyter server list
+    (on server): jupyter server list

-To connect to jupyterlab running on server, start SSH tunnel from your laptop/desktop:
+To connect to jupyter-lab running on this server, start an SSH tunnel from your
+laptop:

-    ssh -N -L 12345:localhost:12345 server_domain_or_ip
+    (on laptop): ssh -N -L 12345:localhost:12345 server_domain_or_ip

-Then you can connect to jupyterlab with link provided by command `jupyter server list`.

-To stop jupyterlab listenging on port 12345:
+Then you can connect to jupyterlab with the link provided by command `jupyter server list`.
+To stop jupyterlab listening on port 12345:

-    jupyter server stop 12345
+    (on server): jupyter server stop 12345

 ### Example:  NERSC